SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 The versions of a catalog record will now be sorted correctly.

-#### 9 February 2024 - Enhancement - DMS cloud connection status now visible on dataminer.services [ID_38771]
+#### 9 February 2024 - Enhancement - DMS connection status now visible on dataminer.services [ID_38771]

-​The cloud connection status is now shown for a DMS on the dataminer.services page, presenting an OK, warning, error or unknown indicator and disabling the app buttons depending on the state of the system.
+On the dataminer.services page, you can now see the status of the connection of a DMS to dataminer.services.
+The status is indicated as *OK*, *Warning*, *Error*, or *Unknown*.
+If the connection is not available, the app buttons will be disabled.

 #### 6 February 2024 - New feature - Chat Integration with Microsoft Teams now includes sending buttons in notifications using Adaptive Cards [ID_38701]